Feastio

 Hot fudge fun

 The famous Hula Pie was created at Kimo's on Maui, a restaurant opened in 1977 by best friends Rob Thibaut and Sandy Saxten.
+The family-owned T S Restaurant Group has expanded over the past four decades and now includes 12 restaurants in Hawaii and California.

+I first experienced one of their restaurants, the beachside Jake's Del Mar, during a trip to San Diego in Southern California.
 Hula Pie is listed first on the dessert menu there, as it is at all their restaurants; however, I wasn't aware of it.

 Instead, I'd ordered the chocolate peanut butter torte with bruleed banana, which was excellent.
 But let's get back to the Hula Pie in Honolulu.

-Related: Hawaiian Doughnuts at Leonard's Bakery
+Related: Malasadas at Leonard's Bakery

 Hula Pie for two people